Brodwyn Fischer, Director and Professor of History

 Elizabeth Dia, Student Programs and Administrative Assistant

 As Student Programs and Administrative Assistant, Elizabeth provides operational and logistical support to CLAS through her assistance in developing communications and programming related to the BA and MA degree programs, maintenance of the CLAS website and databases, and attendance to student affairs logistics.
-Elizabeth is a 3rd year student in the College.
-Her academic interests include human rights in Latin America and the Middle East, modern Middle Eastern history, and gender/sexuality studies.
+Elizabeth is a 4th year student in the College.
+Her academic interests include human rights in Latin America and the United States, immigration, and modern American history.